Xayaburi Dam: Description

 The Xayaburi Dam is on a site 350 km upstream of Vientiane and 770 km downstream of Jinhong, the last dam of a Chinese cascade of seven dams, including four existing and three planned dams.
 In terms of energy supply, it will be the third largest project among those considered for development on the mainstem in the Lower Mekong Basin.

 The Xayaburi Dam is 820 m long and 32.6 m high with a rated hydraulic head of 18 m.
 Sitting at the head of a 272000 km2 catchment area, it will create a reservoir with 1.3 km3 gross storage capacity and a surface area of 49 km2.
 The reservoir will reach 30 m in depth and stretch between 60 and 90 km.
 The dam features a navigation lock and two fish passes.

 The power plant houses seven 175 MW Kaplan turbine-generators and one 60 MW Kaplan turbine generator.
 The total installed capacity is 1,285 megawatts, with a total annual energy production of 7,406 GWh.
 Around 95% of produced electricity (the seven 175 MW generators) would be exported to Thailand through a planned 200 km long transmission line from the Xayaburi Dam to Loei Province in Thailand.
-The dam's construction will take 96 months at a cost of approximately US$3.5 billion.
-It will become operational by 2020.
+The dam's construction was slated to take 96 months at a cost of approximately US$3.5 billion.
+It became operational on October 29, 2019.

-Some people question whether the dam will function in the long term because its reservoir may be filled with silt.
-A team of international sediment experts engaged by the Mekong River Commission (MRC) looked at this question and concluded that a proper sediment management plan and redesign of sediment passing structure will minimize sediment trapping.
+The Mekong River Commission (MRC) is in doubt as to whether the dam will function in the long term because its reservoir may be filled with silt.
+A team of international sediment experts engaged by the MRC looked at this question and concluded that a proper sediment management plan and redesign of sediment passing structure will minimize sediment trapping.
 The developer stated it has accepted the MRC's conclusions and adopted its recommendations on sediment management.